-You develop a range of strategies to communicate confidently and effectively and to participate in all aspects of life in Australia.
+You develop a range of strategies to communicate confidently and effectively for participation in all aspects of school.

-FRENCH OR CHINESE (COMPULSORY)
+FRENCH OR CHINESE

 Unless you are required to undertake EALD, you choose to study either French or Chinese.
 Studying French will build on your ability to communicate in French and further develop your cultural awareness of French-speaking communities through appreciation of the people, places and customs that make France such a remarkable country.
 Trips within Hobart help to capture the historical and contemporary links between France and Australia.
 Studying Chinese will further develop your understanding and use of vocabulary, grammar and script, as well as your appreciation of traditional and current cultural topics, such as music, food and sport.